 - However, those reading bad reviews whether it is from Chase Bank, Quicken Loans, Guaranteed Rate, or other larger national lenders that close and fund thousands of mortgages every year

-- These lenders have been around for many years need to realize that these large national lenders employ hundred or thousands of loan officers
+- These lenders have been around for many years need to realize that these large national lenders employ hundreds or thousands of loan officers

 - The mortgage company can have the best loan products

-- The can also have the best operational systems and are customer service oriented
+- They can also have the best-operating systems and are customer service oriented

-- Home loan gets denied during the mortgage approval process due to the loan officer not being diligent on doing his or her proper qualifying the applicant, everyone’s life is affected
+The home loan gets denied during the mortgage approval process due to the loan officer not being diligent on doing his or her proper qualifying the applicant, everyone’s life is affected.